michaellanuk/easy-peasy-fractal/README.md

 # Easy Peasy Fractal

-A simple fractal generator built with JavaScript and WebGL, plus Vite and Vercel for deployment.
+A simple fractal generator built with JavaScript, WebGL shaders, and Svelte, plus Vite and Vercel for deployment.

 https://easy-peasy-fractal.vercel.app/